-This Easy Homemade Tahini Paste (Tahina) is made using just 2 ingredients.
-It is much more economical and way better than the store-bought one.
-Make a big batch and refrigerate it for up to a month or freeze it for 3-4 months (vegan, gluten-free).
+This Easy Homemade Tahini Paste (Tahina) uses just two ingredients.
+Make a big batch and refrigerate it for up to a month, or freeze it for 3-4 months (vegan, gluten-free).

 About Tahini Paste

-Tahini Paste (Tahina, Tahini Sauce) is a very popular Middle Eastern condiment made using just 2 ingredients – White Sesame Seeds and Extra Virgin Olive Oil.
-Some people also add a little salt to their recipe but I am not a fan.
+Tahini Paste (Tahina, Tahini Sauce) is a very popular Middle Eastern condiment made with just two ingredients: White Sesame Seeds and Extra Virgin Olive Oil.
+Some people also add salt to their recipe, but I am not a fan.

 Tahini Sauce has a rich, nutty flavor and a creamy texture.

-Although Tahini Paste is available in the market very easily these days, making your own tahini at home has many benefits.
+Although Tahini Paste is easily available in the market these days, making your own tahini at home has many benefits.

 - Homemade is much more economical than the store-bought one.